maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

  <strong>News<strong>:
+  * Placements: Harsh to Apple, Sharath S to Google, Aaryan to Amazon, Ram to EY, Divyanshu to Navi.
+Congrats all!
+  *  &#91; 2024.9 &#93; &nbsp; Sayan Manna presenting his work in [IndoML 2025](https://indoml.in/index.php).
+Congrats!
+  * &#91; 2024.9 &#93; &nbsp; [IndoML 2025](https://indoml.in/index.php) Travel Grant Awarded to Sayan Ghosh, Sayan Manna, Biswamitra, Aasutosh and Nipun.
+Congrats all!
   * &#91; 2025.04 &#93; &nbsp; Prof. Mahesh will be serving as  Datathon Chair for [IndoML 2025](https://indoml.in/index.php).
   * &#91; 2025.03 &#93; &nbsp; Prof. Mahesh will be serving as Technical Program Committee (TPC) Vice-Chair for [IEEE INDISCON-2025](https://www.ieeeindiscon.org/).
  * &#91; 2025.01 &#93; &nbsp; Congrats Arjun for securing the IndiaAI Research fellowship for his ongoing research!